MASTER OF ARTS IN APPLIED PROFESSIONAL STUDIES (MAPS)

 Assistant Professor of Sociology

-Mita teaches courses in Sociology of Education, Statistics, and Research Methods.
-Her current research interest lies in investigating the role of unequal access to health care in exacerbating social inequalities in well-being and the use of technology in furthering the health and well-being of individuals and families.
+Mita Banerjee is an Assistant Professor in the Sociology department.
+She teaches courses in Sociology of Education, Statistics, and Research Methods.
+Her current research interest lies in gaining insight into factors that motivate and deter first generation and under prepared students in choosing online courses and the areas of improvement necessary to enhance their online learning experience.
+Additionally, she is interested in investigating the role of unequal access to health care in exacerbating social inequalities in well-being.

 Dr. Xun (George) Wang